spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/marketplace/install-the-marketplace-inventory-management-feature.md

-This document describes how to integrate the [Marketplace Inventory Management](/docs/pbc/all/warehouse-management-system/{{page.version}}/marketplace/marketplace-inventory-management-feature-overview.html) feature into a Spryker project.
+This document describes how to install the [Marketplace Inventory Management](/docs/pbc/all/warehouse-management-system/{{page.version}}/marketplace/marketplace-inventory-management-feature-overview.html) feature.

 ## Install feature core